mrshaikat/mrshaikat/README.md

 I have been interesting to develop a new website with new features.
 I can handle complications with my dedication.
 I like to learn new things and have so much curiosity about Web Development.

-<h4>Skills: VUE JS / JS / HTML / CSS/PHP/ DATA STRUCTURE / OOP/ MYSQL / LARAVEL / BOOTSTRAP / TAILWIND CSS / C / PROBLEM SOLVING </h4>
+<h4>Skills: VUE JS / JS / HTML / CSS / PHP / DATA STRUCTURE / OOP/ MYSQL / LARAVEL / BOOTSTRAP / TAILWIND CSS / C / PROBLEM SOLVING </h4>

 - 🔭 I’m currently working on Laravel.
 - 💬 Ask me about Web Development.